Here’s how to ace your job interview in Germany (in German)

 First impressions matter a lot in Germany, especially when it comes to appearance so how to dress for an interview in Germany?
-You should dress business formal, which means slacks or a skirt, as well as a nice blouse or button up shirt and business jacket.
+You should dress business formal, which means slacks or a skirt, as well as a nice blouse or button-up shirt and business jacket.
 Leather shoes are the most suitable and always make sure your clothes are ironed as well.
 German culture tends to prefer white, black, blue, and grey tones for business clothing as opposed to brighter colors, though this can depend on the company culture as to how creative or formal they are.

 It can often be the case that the person you speak to at your interview is different from the person who initially recruited you.
 In order to lessen any chance of confusion, I always recommend bringing copies of your CV and other important documents (such as your educational certificates) to the interview.
 In the event the interviewer has them prepared, it still gives off a good impression that you are organised and well-prepared.